Command Licensing and Default Menu Location

 You will find that relatively small Break Angles of 1 or 2 degrees will separate out a lot of data in a surface model.

-Specify the minimum and maximum values for the break angle range to be used.
-You can use the slider bars to enter the value if you prefer.
-Once one of the sliders is selected you can move the slider left or right using the arrow keys on the keyboard.
+Use the slider control to specify the minimum and maximum values for the break angle range.
+You can use the slider bars or the numerical entry fields to enter the values, whichever you prefer.
+Once one of the sliders is selected you can move the slider left or right using the arrow keys on the keyboard, the step increment is 5 degrees.

 Example Angle Ranges: